Artistic Director

 Neneka Yoshida

-Ballet | Pointe
+Guest Teacher | Ballet | Pointe

 Neneka Yoshida was born in Kanazawa, Japan, and began her ballet training at the age of 3.
 At 15, she moved to Paris to study under the esteemed Dominique Khalfouni.
 She later trained in Madrid for a year with Victor Ullate before returning to Paris, where she studied at the Conservatoire National Supérieur de Musique et de Danse de Paris (CNSMDP) under Claude de Vulpian, Clairemarie Osta, and Isabelle Ciaravola, graduating with a diploma in 2013.

 A finalist at the 2013 Prix de Lausanne, Neneka was offered a position with Queensland Ballet in 2014 by Artistic Director Li Cunxin AO.
-She was promoted to Principal Artist in 2021, recognized for her exceptional technique, artistry, and stage presence.
+She was promoted to Principal Artist in 2021, recognised for her exceptional technique, artistry, and stage presence.

-Jazz | Contemporary
+Jazz | Contemporary | Troupe

 Emma Ortez

-Pre Pointe | Pointe | Adult Variation & Technique
+Pre Pointe | Pointe

 Emma Ortez, former professional dancer with the English National Ballet and Hong Kong Ballet companies, is an internationally recognised teacher and coach.